iamfonz/PortfolioSite/content/about/_index.md

 - Designed, implemented, and maintained a box content application using C#, Microsoft SQL Server database and Visual Studio, resulting in thousands of dollars in savings of Amazon seller fees.
 The project involved designing and implementing entity relationships from scratch, and designing a user interface to present data in a user-friendly way.
 The project also involved learning and researching various technologies.
 See [Box Content Labeler](/portfolio/box-content-labeler).

 - Designed, implemented and maintained inventory tracking application using C# Microsoft (MS) SQL Server database and Visual Studio, resulting in a 100% increase in productivity and efficiency.
-The project involved designing and creating the database and entity relationships, writing stored procedures, and using built-in functions to format data.[Inventory Processor](/portfolio/shoe-inventory).
+The project involved designing and creating the database and entity relationships, writing stored procedures, and using built-in functions to format data.
+See [Inventory Processor](/portfolio/shoe-inventory).

 - Implemented new warehouse layout to improve functionality of the warehouse department resulting in an 100% increase in productivity.
 The new warehouse layout involved creating a location system and protocols on gathering inventory data.
 Which in turn complements the inventory application I developed.